Awoiska van der Molen

 Our lonely selves

-You could say that the illuminated windows act as a screen between the photographer (or the viewer) and the world, between a psychological world inside and the external world of things.
-Initially there is the aesthetic, but then the solitary and the melancholic trickle through it.
-Looking through the window, you catch a hopeful glimpse of the life going on behind it, but you do not have any substantive contact with it.
-The windows are both a barrier to the longing for security and not just being like a distant view of it.
-At the same time, they represent the desire for closeness and being comfortable with distance.
-In that sense, the windows symbolize the existential loneliness which most of us have to relate to someday to a greater or lesser degree.
+One could say that these illuminated windows function as a screen between the photographer (or the observer) and the world, between a psychological inner world and the external world of things.
+Through the windows, we catch a glimpse of the life behind them, yet there is no substantial contact.
+The windows serve as a barrier to the desire for safety and companionship as well as a glimpse of it.
+They simultaneously represent the longing for connection as well as comfort with distance.
+In this sense, the windows symbolise the existential loneliness that most of us must come to terms with to a greater or lesser degree.

-Van der Molen’s photographs can be interpreted as psychological spaces in which the photographer is searching for something and does not know what it is until afterwards.
-The nature photos, for instance, black, grey and white, made between 2009 and 2021, are more than a registration of the physical characteristics of a landscape.
-During her solitary wanderings in remote natural areas, Van der Molen tries to penetrate to the essence of a spot.
-Experiencing the return to the core of our existence – the profound sustained engagement with the earth, its cyclical rythym, the cosmos we are part of – is what Van der Molen tries to visualize in these photographs.
-A selection of these nature photos will be on show in the basement of Huis Marseille.
+Van der Molen’s photographs can be seen as psychological spaces in which the photographer searches for something she only understands in retrospect.
+For instance, her black-and-white landscape images taken between 2009 and 2021, with their many shades of black, grey, and white, are more than just a record of the physical characteristics of an expanse.
+During solitary walks in the remote wilderness, Van der Molen attempts to penetrate the essence of a place.
+Experiencing the return to what is at the core of existence – our deeply-rooted relationship with the earth, its cyclical rhythms, the cosmos of which we are part – is what she visualises in these images.

 Biography

-Awoiska van der Molen (b.
-1972 in Groningen) studied architecture and design followed by photography at the Minerva Art Academy in Groningen and the Hunter City University in New York.
-In 2003 she completed her MFA in photography at the St Joost Academy in Breda.
+Awoiska van der Molen (1972, Groningen) studied Architecture & Design followed by photography at Minerva Art Academy in Groningen and Hunter College in New York City.
+In 2003, she completed her MFA in Photography at St. Joost School of Art and Design in Breda.

-Awoiska van der Molen’s work has been part of several group exhibitions organized by Huis Marseille, including Pictures From Another Wall.
-The Huis Marseille Collection in De Pont (2020) and The Rediscovery of the World (2013).
-Four of her works have become part of the Huis Marseille Collection.
-Her work has furthermore been shown in, for example, solo and group exhibitions in Pier 24 Photography, San Francisco, The Foam Photography Museum, Amsterdam, the Victoria & Albert Museum, London, The Photographers Gallery, London, Kousei-Inn, Kyoto, Les Rencontres d’Arles, France, FOMU, Antwerp, and Fotomuseum Den Haag.
+Van der Molen’s work has been shown in several group shows organised by Huis Marseille including Pictures From Another Wall.
+The Huis Marseille Collection in De Pont (2020), and The Rediscovery of the World (2013).
+Four of her pieces have also been acquired for Huis Marseille’s permanent collection.
+Furthermore, her work has also appeared in solo and group shows at venues including Pier 24 Photography (San Francisco), Foam Fotografiemuseum (Amsterdam), the Victoria and Albert Museum and the Photographers Gallery (both in London), Kousei-Inn (Kyoto), Les Rencontres d’Arles photography festival in France, FOMU (Antwerp), and Fotomuseum Den Haag.

-Van der Molen’s first monograph, Sequester, was nominated for the Paris Photo/Aperture First Book Prize 2014 and was awarded a silver medal for the ‘Best Books from all over the World’ in Leipzig, Germany.
-Her second book, Blanco, was published in 2017 and was followed in 2020 by The Living Mountain.
-All books were designed by Hans Gremmen and published by FW:Books.
-In 2011 Van der Molen was a finalist at the Hyères Festival International de Mode et de Photographie in France, and in 2014 she won the Japanese Hariban Award.
-In 2017 was on the shortlist of the Deutsche Börse Photography Foundation Prize and she received the Larry Sultan Photography Award.
-In 2019 Van der Molen was on the shortlist of the Prix Pictet, the global award for photography and sustainability.
+Van der Molen’s first monograph, Sequester, was nominated for the Paris Photo-Aperture First Book Prize in 2014 and in 2015 it received a silver medal at the ‘Best Book Design from all over the World’ awards in Leipzig, Germany.
+Her second book, Blanco, was published in 2017 followed in 2020 by The Living Mountain.
+All these books were designed by Hans Gremmen.
+In 2011, Van der Molen was a finalist at the Hyères Festival International de Mode et de Photographie in France and in 2014 she won the Japanese Hariban Award.
+In 2017 she received the Larry Sultan Photography Award.
+Her work was also shortlisted for the prestigious Deutsche Börse Photography Foundation Prize in 2017 and the Prix Pictet in 2019.

 Awoiska van der Molen’s new work was made possible by support from the Mondriaan Fund and the VandenEnde Foundation.